MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

-#### The GUI
+#### The GUI {: #gui}
 <details>
 	<summary>Click to expand</summary>

 You may have noticed earlier that the start command contains `-nogui`, this prevents the server's visual interface from displaying.
 If you would like to view your server's GUI, at the expense of some performance, you can remove the `-nogui` part of the command.
+The gui displays information about the RAM used in the top left, below that is a list of online players, and on the right is the console.
+You can type commands into the box at the bottom, and you can see the [console information section](#console-info)

 </details>